Terms that a Buyer of Business Telephone Systems Should

 Refunds

 may be granted at the discretion of the supplier and supplier's policies.
+Generally

-charges on returns unless previous arrangements have been made.
+on returns unless previous arrangements have been made.

 GO TO TOP OF PAGE